 Software developers and business analysts commonly give an xRM definition in one of two ways.
-In the first definition, the “x” in xRM refers to extended relationship management, which represents the extension of CRM platforms far beyond customer relationship management.
+In the first xRM definition, the “x” in xRM refers to extended relationship management, which represents the extension of CRM platforms far beyond customer relationship management.
 In the second xRM definition, the “x” is an algebraic variable that can represent almost any relationship that a business needs to manage.
-In both of xRM’s CRM definitions, expanding the functionality of the CRM platform is the key.
+In both answers to what is xRM, expanding the functionality of the CRM platform is the key.
 These xRM definitions mean that xRM systems can manage more than relationships with customers; it can manage suppliers, employees, partners, assets, knowledge bases, and just about anything else a company might wish to manage in a relational database.

 Key Technologies of xRM

 xRM depends on extensibility of the CRM platform on which it is built.
 Microsoft Dynamics® CRM currently provides the most powerful xRM platform available because of the Microsoft® .NET Framework that underlies it.
 Companies can typically achieve 80% of their business requirements using Microsoft Dynamics CRM.
 The .Net Framework, meanwhile, provides a common architecture that software developers can use to build custom line-of-business (LOB) applications that supply the remaining 20% of a company’s requirements quickly and economically.

 Advantages of xRM